Soil testing with the world’s most powerful handheld XRF

 The X-555 and other SciAps XRF analyzers meet the test method for both in-situ soil testing as well as bagged and prepared/cupped XRF samples.
 The method provides a standard operating procedure including analyzer calibration checks and sample preparation guidelines.
 A copy of the method may be downloaded here: https://www.epa.gov/sites/production/files/2015-12/documents/6200.pdf

-Beryllium is included in the EPA Priority Pollutant Metals.
-For operators that require beryllium (Be) analysis, SciAps offers a dedicated LIBS (laser-induced breakdown spectroscopy) analyzer, the Z-901 Be.
-Portable XRF cannot measure elements lighter than magnesium in the field, whereas LIBS technology excels at Be measurement, and in fact the SciAps LIBS can measure even hydrogen.
+For operators that require beryllium in their analysis of EPA Priority Pollutant Metals, SciAps offers a handheld LIBS analyzer, the Z-901 Beryllium.
+While portable XRF cannot measure elements lighter than magnesium in the field, LIBS technology (laser-induced breakdown spectroscopy) excels at Be measurement.
+In fact, the SciAps Z Series excels at all ultra light elements, even hydrogen.

 Get it all in One Box